 Thanks to Shere Khan in The Jungle Book and to the majestic white tiger of the Life of Pi, tigers have left their pawprints on pop culture.
 They are represented in most games as a beacon of power and strength and their reputation continues to be as loud as ever in the virtual jungle.

-Notable Lines and Quotes with “Tiger”
+Memorable Quotes with the Word “Tiger”

-These famous quotes help define a “tiger,” showing how literature and culture portray its strength, courage, and wild spirit
+These famous quotes help define a “tiger,” showing how literature and culture portray its strength, courage, and wild spirit.

 — Chalrie Sheen